-Sheree and I took off Saturday, April 1 for a six day spring break trip.
+Sheree and I took off Saturday, April 1 for a six-day spring break trip.
 Sheree drove the Outback and I drove ye ol pick-up, pinball machine riding in the back.
 A very nice day except for the pouring rain on the way down from Durham.
 We spent a nice afternoon with Corey and Joanna, delivering the pinball machine and truck to their new house, and later we went out for yummy fondue in downtown Wilmington We spent the night at the Inn at Wilmington.
 We left Riley at home at a kennel and took Cierra with us, but also kenneled her in Georgetown and Charleston SC.

 |Brookgreen Gardens is a National Historic Landmark with the most significant collection of figurative sculpture in an outdoor setting by American artists in the world and has the only zoo accredited by the Association of Zoos and Aquariums on the coast of the Carolinas.

 |The names and narratives are countless and fascinating, but no story is more interesting than that of Brookgreen Gardens' visionary founders, Archer and Anna Hyatt Huntington.
 Read more ....

 Video - out back of the gardens......

 After staying two nights, we headed to Georgetown SC and the Mansfield Plantation.
 If you are familiar with the movie "The Patriot" with Mel Gibson, many key parts were filmed here.
-Very unique B&B. We took a nice bike ride and few short hikes.
+Very unique B&B. We took a nice bike ride and some short hikes.

 |Slave quarters left and right as you approach the main house.

-Next, off to Charleston SC and the 1837 B&B. In Charleston we walked, ate dinner, took a ghost tour and rode rickshaws.
+Next, off to Charleston SC and the 1837 B&B. In Charleston, we walked, ate dinner, took a ghost tour and rode rickshaws.
 Just before the ghost tour was to begin a rather serious thunderstorm delayed our departure, which required sitting in a quaint little pub until skies (almost) cleared.
 Great atmosphere for a ghost tour.

 |1837 Bed & Breakfast - very cozy and delicious.
 Web Site.

 And last but not least, Riley tells his story - "Kennel Hell"!

 Hope you enjoyed our Spring Break adventure.
-Remember, many more images at SLIDE SHOW.

 Until next time,